Gerd Faltings

 Gerd Faltings ([ɡɛʁt ˈfaltɪŋs]; born 28 July 1954) is a German mathematician known for his work in arithmetic geometry.
+He was awarded the Fields Medal in 1986 for his proofs of the Mordell Conjecture and several related conjectures.

 Education

 From 1972 to 1978, Faltings studied mathematics and physics at the University of Münster.
-In 1978 he received his PhD in mathematics.
+Interrupted by 15 months of obligatory military service, he received his PhD in mathematics in 1978.

 Career and research

 In 1981 he obtained the venia legendi (Habilitation) in mathematics, from the University of Münster.
 During this time he was an assistant professor at the University of Münster.
 From 1982 to 1984, he was professor at the University of Wuppertal.

 From 1985 to 1994, he was professor at Princeton University.
 In the fall of 1988 and in the academic year 1992–1993 he was a visiting scholar at the Institute for Advanced Study.